Hatch – Creative workshops exploring mental health – 23rd April to 28th May

 I have been delivering theatre sessions for young people since 2011 that both excite and challenge the participants.
 This has taken place in a variety of contexts from Youth Theatre to in-school workshops.
 I am experienced working with young people aged between 5 and 25, with a focus on working with those aged 13 and up.
 I am known for having high standards and working hard to succeed in these aspirations while maintaining a fun and playful environment.
 I always remain adaptable and approachable.
 I take great care not to patronise, and to empower those with whom I work.

-Based in Glasgow, I regularly work with The Beacon Arts Centre where I am the Youth Theatre and Young Company leader, The Royal Conservatoire of Scotland for whom I lead their RCS Juniors Acting level 2s as well as teaching the Musical Theatre students, and Aberdeen Performing Arts for whom I work on a project-by-project basis.
-I have also recently worked as a workshop facilitator for Traverse Theatre, PACE Theatre, and YTAS.
+Based in Glasgow, I regularly work with The Beacon Arts Centre where I am the Youth Theatre and Young Company leader, The Royal Conservatoire of Scotland for whom I lead their RCS Juniors Acting Level 2s, as well as PACE Youth Theatre and Aberdeen Performing Arts for whom I work on a project-by-project basis.
+I have also facilitated workshops for Traverse Theatre, RCS Transitions, and YTAS.

 YTAS noted that “it was refreshing to see a youth theatre performance that relied on the value of storytelling” and the production “packed a pretty punch at the end in a gentle but thought-provoking way”.
 At Chrysalis it received a strong review in the Herald describing it as “a life-affirming allegory about fighting for what you believe” in which “the Greenock company demonstrates the power of a good story colourfully told.”